katebrenner/GoogleMapsAPI/project-worksheet.md

 ## Code Snippet

 Use this section to include a brief code snippet of functionality that you are proud of an a brief description.

+The below is part of a larger function that creates the map.
+I was very concerned with how I would pull lat and long from the table and render it to the map.
+I had to include a script tag in my index page.
+At first I tried creating a separate javascript file, but then I realized that the data being returned from my controller was being sent to my ejs, but not my script.js, so I compiled it all onto the same page, with a script tag on my ejs.
 ```let locations = <%- JSON.stringify(locations) %>
     for(i = 0; i < locations.length; i++){
       let pooIcon = new google.maps.Marker({